Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 snippet: AzureServiceBusQueueConfig

-That setting can then be overridden in the service configuration file (`.cscfg`), when hosting in a Azure cloud service.
+That setting can then be overridden in the service configuration file (`.cscfg`) when hosting in a Azure cloud service.

-First define the setting in the service definition file (`.csdef`).
+First, define the setting in the service definition file (`.csdef`).

 snippet: AzureServiceBusQueueConfigCsDef

-Then specify the value for every cloud service deployment in the cloud service project.
+Then, specify the value for every cloud service deployment in the cloud service project.

 snippet: AzureServiceBusQueueConfigCsCfg